rygeorge/data_analytics/README.md

 # data_analytics
-Data Analytics Projects

-Collection of various data analytics projects from when I began my data journey until now
+Just a collection of various data  projects from when I began my data journey until now